ASaiM/hmp_mock_tests/doc/report/report.md

     \caption{Normalized relative abundances (\%) for similar UniRef50 gene families (left) and MetaCyc pathways (right) for both samples (SRR072233 and SRR072233).
 The relative abundances of each similar characteristics (gene families or pathways) is computed with \textit{HUMAnN2} and normalized by the sum of relative abundance for all similar characteristics.}
     \label{similar_characteristics_abundances}
 \end{figure}

+The abundances of identical metabolic functions are different (Figure \ref{similar_characteristics_abundances}), as expected.
+The differential abundance of species involved in function metabolization lead to differential abundance of these functions.

 UniRef50 gene families and MetaCyc pathways are somehow too specific to obtain a broad overview of the metabolic processes.
 In ASaiM framework, UniRef50 gene families and their abundances are grouped into Gene Ontology (GO) slim terms (Figure \ref{go_abundances}).
 We observe of similar profiles of GO slim terms for both datasets (Figure \ref{go_abundances}).